NarvalNudiste/BNM-bachelor-project/README.md

 * Actual installation
 * Report

 #### Timeline

-* 20.02.2017 - VR tests at home, setting up the steamvr plugin
+* 20.02.2018 - VR tests at home, setting up the steamvr plugin
-* 23.02.2017 - Starting implementing showcase mechanics
+* 23.02.2018 - Starting implementing showcase mechanics
-* 26.02.2017 - VR tests at home with placeholders
+* 26.02.2018 - VR tests at home with placeholders
-* 28.02.2017 - Room visit, photographs
+* 28.02.2018 - Room visit, photographs
-* 29.02.2017 - Started room 3d model
+* 29.02.2018 - Started room 3d model
-* 06.02.2017 - Basic room model finished, will do for testing
+* 06.02.2018 - Basic room model finished, will do for testing
-* 08.02.2017 - Solved lightning issues / Imported the room model / Materials fixing
+* 08.02.2018 - Solved lightning issues / Imported the room model / Materials fixing
-* 15.03.2017 - Custom model grabbing mechanics is okay, a little hack has been used to handle the highlight mechanic for complex models composed of more than one meshe
+* 15.03.2018 - Custom model grabbing mechanics is okay, a little hack has been used to handle the highlight mechanic for complex models composed of more than one mesh
+* 20.03.2018 - Matching mechanics (Gizmos used as placeholder), implementing callbacks
+* 23.03.2018 - Meeting